WildIFEval: Instruction Following in the Wild: Related Work

 Recent interest in LLM instruction-following capabilities raises the need for benchmarking model performance under complex, multi-constraint scenarios \cite{lin-etal-2020-commongen, sun-etal-2023-evaluating}.

 Several works \cite{yao2023collie, bastan-etal-2023-neurostructural, iso-2024-autotemplate-simple} rely on synthetic instructions and rule-based evaluation, with the prominent example of \textit{IFEval} \cite{zhou2023instruction}.
 Other works, such as \textit{FollowBench} \cite{jiang2023followbench} and \textit{InfoBench} \cite{qin2024infobench}, utilize crowd-sourced data, and LLM-based evaluation.
 However, these works are limited in size and do not fully capture the diversity of genuine user inputs.
-More recently, \textit{\textsc{RealInstruct}}~\cite{palmeira-ferraz-etal-2024-llm} employs real-user instructions; however, this data has not been released, hindering the ability to use it for benchmarking and analyzing instruction-following of LLMs.
-While here we focus on data in English, other works study constraint-following in other languages, such as Chinese~\cite{zhang2024cfbench}.
+More recently, \textit{\textsc{RealInstruct}}~\cite{palmeira-ferraz-etal-2024-llm} employs real-user instructions but has not been released; beyond release, our work additionally contributes a constraint taxonomy and the first large-scale analysis of constraint distribution, co-occurrence, and lexical long-tail patterns in naturally occurring user instructions.
+Complementary efforts in other languages, such as \textit{CFBench}~\cite{zhang2024cfbench} in Chinese, derive constraints from real-world scenarios but reflect different cultural and linguistic constraint patterns, and are therefore complementary rather than directly comparable to our English-focused setting.
+Other benchmarks address orthogonal scenarios, including multi-turn system-message following~\cite{qin2025sysbench} and agentic instruction-following~\cite{qi2026agentif}, whereas \name{} targets single-turn constrained text generation.

-In this work, we release a diverse dataset of multi-constraint instructions, that originates from real users and is much larger than all existing datasets.
+In this work, we release a diverse dataset of multi-constraint instructions, that originates from real users and is much larger than all existing English datasets.
 Moreover, whereas some of these benchmarks have become saturated, ours remains challenging even for state-of-the-art LLMs.